-The term “Subscription Economy®” (as coined by our friends at Zuora) refers to a business model that is dependent on your customers making repeat purchases.
+The term “Subscription Economy®” (as coined by Zuora) refers to a business model that is dependent on your customers making repeat purchases.
 Loyal, happy, high value customers.

 In this business model, the cost of customer acquisition is offset by those repeat purchases until – ideally – the customer stays around long enough to become profitable.